Book your holiday to Bansko with Thomas Cook for skiing and snowboarding on the Pirin Mountains and lively evenings in traditional Bulgarian tavernas.

 Stroll through the centre of Bansko for a glimpse of life before it became a modern ski resort.
 Some of the 18th and 19th-century stone buildings that dominate the oldest parts of town are now open as museums.
 One of the best places in Bansko is Velyan’s House, which has a display of murals and carvings by the artist Velyan Ognev.
 For more art, head to the Rilski Convent near the centre of town.
 Here you’ll find an exhibition of icon paintings that the town has become famous for.

 Start your day off with a plate of banitsa, a traditional Bulgarian pie made with eggs and cheese.
 After a long day on the slopes, head to a modern mountainside bars for après-ski cocktails.
 But if you’re after an authentic Bansko experience, visit a traditional taverna.
 Tuck into a plate of shopska, a salad of fresh peppers, onion and fragrant parsley, drizzled with vinaigrette.
-Meat lovers will want to get their teeth into cheverme, split-roasted lamb, or some spicy Banski starets sausage.
+Meat lovers will want to get their teeth into cheverme, spit-roasted lamb, or some spicy Banski starets sausage.
 Wash it all down with a glass of rakia, a potent Bulgarian spirit made from fruit.

 Skiers and snowboarders: Get your adrenalin pumping on the slopes before hitting one of the great après-ski bars.